 The more thoroughly trained the surgeon is in the techniques and science behind laser surgery, the more likely he or she is to achieve an excellent result.
 Additionally, if their knowledge goes beyond just LASIK, they will better understand your unique eyes and better account for your eyes’ physiology in their treatment plans.
 Both Dr. Price and Dr. Feng are cornea trained and leaders in their field.

-As of July 18th 2016, we have performed over 50 cases of Contoura, more than anyone else in the state of Indiana, as well as thousands using previous LASIK technologies.
+We are proud to be the first in Indiana to perform CONTOURA Vision LASIK.
+With that, we’ve performed more CONTOURA Vision LASIK cases than anyone else in the state of Indiana, as well as thousands using previous LASIK technologies.
 Experience matters; come to leaders in the field whom understand the ins and outs of the newest techniques.
 Lock-in your free screening today!

 Surgeons who are publishing results and conducting studies are staying on the cutting edge of care and our able to offer their patients the latest technology.
 Additionally, they are setting a standard of quality that merits acceptance into competitive journals.

 Our practice regularly publishes its surgical results and techniques.
 Combined, our doctors have co-authored over 200 articles accepted into peer reviewed journals.
 Most importantly, our practice led a recent landmark 1,800-patient study on LASIK vs. contacts which followed patients with each type of vision correction for three years.
 See the results!